audulus/docs/docs/nodes.md

 <img src="img/nodes_reference/math/expr/expr_var.png"
 alt="expr node variables"
 width="200"/>

+Syntax errors are reported underneath the input text area in the `inspector panel`.

 Variables are case-sensitive, meaning `x` is not the same as `X`.
 Spaces and underscores are not allowed.
 For long variables, you can use camel case.
 For example: `thisIsALongVariable`.
 You can also use underscores for variable names.
 For example: `_variable_Name`.